 The siding for the walls is yakisugi (焼杉), a traditional charred cypress cladding technique used extensively in Japan.
 To block uv and increase resistance to decay the surface is fully charred into a layer of charcoal, allowing the heat to penetrate deep into the thin plank (~12mm), changing the whole board and making wood vinegar to repel insects.

-As with all other Japanese carpentry, the wood is oriented as it was in the tree, with the outside of the tree out and the top of the tree up, and air dried is preferred for exterior cladding.
+As with other Japanese carpentry, the wood is oriented as it was in the tree, with the outside of the tree out and the top of the tree up, and air dried is preferred for exterior cladding.
+Another school of thought would be to place the kiura outward so the shrinking would tend to tighten the boards to the wall.

 Walls & Doors